Sample End User License Agreement Template

 Here's how Huawei sets out its full name and designation.
 First, it clarifies its full company name, and then highlights that all references to "Huawei" throughout the EULA refer to this company:

-Remember, you don't have a legally enforceable EULA unless it's properly agreed to by both parties.
-You should begin your End User License Agreement, then, with a clause explaining:
+You should begin your End User License Agreement with a clause explaining:

 - It's an EULA